-For implementing the architecture, we must integrate existing components and take into account that in particular AI services will be realized in different programming languages.
+For implementing the architecture, we must integrate existing components and consider that in particular AI services will be realized in different programming languages.

-• For the Java components, we rely on Eclipse (so far 2021-03, version 4.19.0) with Maven12, Git13 and checkstyle14 integrations.
+• For the Java components, we rely on Eclipse (so far 2021-03, version 4.19.0) with Maven12 (version 3.6.3), Git13 and checkstyle14 (version 8.40) integrations.
 Fundamental technical decisions are documented along with the code.
-As we use Maven for the platform installation, a Java Development Kit (JDK) is
+As we use Maven for the platform installation,